0layiw0la/HCAPS-Patient-Survey/README.md

  * Which question has had increasing number of negative responses?
  * Which state seems to have the most positive perception on hospitals and staff by patients?
  * WHich state seems to have the least positive perception on hospital and staff by patients?

+## Summary of findings <a name="sum"></a>
+* The response rate of the survey has dropped over the years.
+* Wisconsin has the highest response rate while the District of Columbia has the lowest.
+* Nebraska has the cleanest hospitals while hospitals in the district of columbia are the least clean.
+* Hospitals in LA have the most positive responses on treatment and care by hospital staff.
+* Hospitals in Nebraska are the highest rated.
+* Hospitals in Nebraska are the most reccommended.
+* Hospitals in the District of Columbia are the least rated and reccommended.

 # <a name="resp"></a> Response rate over the years
 The response rate of the survey across the country seems to be on a steady decline from 2015 till 2023, with it's response rate dropping from 30.32% in 2015 to 23.23% in 2023.